-This disease develops best in rather warm, rainy weather 76.
-Black Rot. and usually becomes established early in the season in a seemingly insignificant way in the form of spots on the leaves.
+72. Black Rot.
+This disease develops best in rather warm, rainy weather and usually becomes established early in the season in a seemingly insignificant way in the form of spots on the leaves.
 If weather conditions continue favorable, it spreads from there to the fruit and may cause heavy loss.
 Blackrot does not develop in epidemic form every year and in the non-epidemic years grapes free from rot can be grown with the use of little or no bordeaux.
 This condition leads many to become slack in their spraying operations and they omit one or both of Applications 1 and 2 with the result that rot may develop seriously under favorable conditions if the primary or early infection has not been prevented.
 Some experienced growers feel they can predict whether or not rot will develop, and they govern their spraying operations accordingly.
 Experience has shown that such predictions are not always reliable.
 Therefore, there is only one safe general procedure to insure satisfactory control of black-rot, and that is to make Applications 1 and 2 regularly every year.
-These applications also prevent many new infections of the dead-arm disease.